Battery Light Comes On Then Goes Off When Accelerating

 • Alternator belt problems

-Read: Why Is the Battery Light On After Replacing Alternator?
+Read: Why Is My Battery Light On With New Battery and Alternator?

 Besides insufficient power generated by the alternator, it can slip if the alternator belt is damaged or worn out.
 This will make the alternator struggle to produce consistent power.